Adebola0987/90-Days-of-SOC/Month-2/Week-5/Day-28.md

-Overview
+Day 28: Network Traffic Analysis & TCP Handshake Verification 🛰️ Lab Overview
-In this lab, I transitioned from host-based forensics to Network Traffic Analysis.
-I used tcpdump to capture raw packets on a Kali Linux interface to verify the TCP Three-Way Handshake and identify external connections.
+In this lab, I transitioned from host-based forensics to Network Traffic Monitoring.
+Using tcpdump, I captured and analyzed raw packets on the Kali Linux eth0 interface.
+The goal was to verify the TCP Three-Way Handshake and identify how applications establish secure connections at Layer 4 of the OSI model.

 Technical Evidence
 I executed a capture filtered for HTTPS traffic (port 443) to observe how my machine establishes secure sessions.